 A school bus driver must submit to a new CHRC upon renewal of his/her driver's license.
 All other employees who break service with the employing educational facility are considered new employees and must submit to a new criminal history record check through the new educational facility.
 The exception is employees in substitute positions.
 Please see response in Question #38.

-Applicants applying for a substitute teaching certificate from the county superintendent must produce a copy of their Applicant Approval Employment History from the Criminal History Review Unit prior to the certificate being issued.
+Applicants applying for a substitute teaching certificate from the county superintendent must produce a copy of their Applicant Approval Employment History from the Criminal History Review Unit website prior to the certificate being issued.
 However, the employing educational facility may employ the substitute on an emergent basis if they demonstrate a need exists.
 A new criminal history record check is not required for renewing the substitute credentials providing the credentials have not expired.

 Those individuals who need to be hired on an emergent basis will require an executive county superintendent's approval.
-All other employees who are being processed must wait for the Criminal History Review Unit to issue an approval letter prior to starting their employment.
+All other employees who are being processed must wait for the Criminal History Review Unit to issue an approval prior to starting their employment.

 Yes, an applicant may not begin working until the educational facility has received an Emergent Hiring form signed by the executive county superintendent.

-Authorized contractors/vendors who have been assigned specific code numbers by this office may send requests for emergent hiring directly to the executive county superintendent along with a copy of the resolution authorizing that company to work in a specific school district.
+Authorized contractors/vendors who have been assigned specific code numbers by this office may send requests for emergent hiring directly to the executive county superintendent authorizing that company to work in a specific school district.
 All other contractors/vendors must go through the respective school district.

 The three-month emergent hiring begins with the approval of the executive county superintendent, the required online initial application or archive application request is submitted, and the applicant has scheduled an appointment with MorphoTrust for LiveScan fingerprinting.